tozny/e3db-java/DEVELOPMENT.md

 - Merge all changes that will be published into the master branch.
 - Change the version number in `./publish/build.gradle` to the version that will be published.
 - Make sure all Android lint checks pass (`./gradlew :publish:android:lint`)
-- Publish JARs to the remote repository (`./gradlew :publish:publishRemote`)
 - Tag the commit using the version number just published (`git tag -s -a -m "Release <version>" <version>`)
 - Generate javadocs (`./gradlew :e3db:javadoc`)
 - Commit the newly generated javadocs folder.